 The best type of lubricant is one specifically designed for clay barring.
 These lubricants are formulated to be gentle on car surfaces while still providing enough slip for the clay bar to do its job.
 They also won’t leave behind any residue that could damage your paint or cause streaks in the finish.

 If a specific clay bar lubricant isn’t available, there are some other types of liquids that you can use instead.
 Car wash soap is a great option – just make sure it’s free from harsh chemicals that could damage your paint.
-You can also use diluted dish soap or even plain water if you want something more natural.
 Just remember to keep an eye on how much slip there is with each option – too much slip can make it difficult for the clay bar to work properly.

 Regardless of which lubricant you choose, always test it out on a small area first before using it on your entire vehicle.
 This will ensure that you don’t end up damaging your paint and ruining your car’s finish!